apache/linkis-website/versioned_docs/version-1.0.3/introduction.md

 ## Contact Us

 Any questions or suggestions please kindly submit an issue.
-You can scan the QR code below to join our WeChat and QQ group to get more immediate response.
+You can scan the QR code below to join our WeChat group to get more immediate response.

 ![introduction05](/Images/wedatasphere_contact_01.png)